valheim-server-help/valheim-server-help.github.io/howToConnect.md

 3. Close the properties window, and the game will now try to connect to that server whenever it is run.

-If the game doesn't connect, refer to [Connection Troubleshooting](connectionTroubleshooting.md), or try asking for assistance in [the Discord]
+If the game doesn't connect, try asking for assistance in [the Discord]

 [the Discord]: <https://discord.gg/U7Ng93FER8>